 The Actor model allows dividing a system or application into smaller isolated tasks or actors that can run concurrently.
 When an actor wants to communicate with another actor, it sends a message rather than contacting it directly, all messaging being asynchronous.
 Traditional approaches to concurrency are based on synchronizing shared mutable state which is difficult to get right.
 Wouldn’t it be better not having to deal with coordinating threads, synchronization and locks?
 Actors achieve this by changing internal state between processing messages but avoiding sharing state.
 When there are no shared state mutations, synchronization and locking are no more required.
 Apart from concurrency and performance gains there are other benefits with the actor based approach like hot code replacements.

-Each service has its own process boundary.
+Each service ends up having its own process or/and network boundary.
 The contract is a service updates it's shared memory and exposes a mechanism to read from its shared memory but the service itself is the only one that is allowed to write to it.